statdivlab/rigr/README.md

-`rigr` is maintained by the [StatDivLab](http://statisticaldiversitylab.com/), but relies on community support to log issues and implement new featues.
+`rigr` is maintained by the [StatDivLab](http://statisticaldiversitylab.com/), but relies on community support to log issues and implement new features.
 Is there a method you would like to have implemented?
 Please submit a pull request or start a [discussion](https://github.com/statdivlab/rigr/discussions)!